KieranHastingsIW/Gravitee/README.md

  1. In your CLI cd to the directory you wish to run the compose file from.
  2. Clone this repo to your directory of choice.
  3. cd into the newly created file.
- 4. Run the compose command 'docker compose up' or 'docker compose up -d' the -d will run the command in detached mode meaning you will not be able to see the
+ 4. Run the compose command `docker-compose up` or `docker-compose up -d` the -d will run the command in detached mode meaning you will not be able to see the
   - WARNING: If this is the first time you are using any of the images in this compose file this set up may take between 1 and 5 minutes.
  5. To confirm all containers have been created run the 'docker ps' command, the names of the 6 containers should be as follows.
     NOTE: if you did not run in detached mode you will need to run the 'docker ps' command in a separate CLI window.